COMSOC-Community/comsoc-website/README.md

 permalink: /URL_TO_WEBSITE/:title
 ---
 ```
-Where `URL_TO_WEBSITE` is the path at which the website is anchored.
+Here `URL_TO_WEBSITE` is the path at which the website is anchored.

 - Create a folder `docs/archive/website` [\[link\]](https://github.com/COMSOC-Community/comsoc-website/blob/main/docs/archive) where `website` is the name of the HTML representing the collection.
 - Dump the content of the website in the folder.